scaleoutsean/solidfire-windows/README.md

 ## Microsoft Windows on NetApp HCI Servers ("Compute Nodes")

 - There are no "official" NetApp-released drivers and firmware for Microsoft Windows, so we can use latest & greatest vendor-released drivers and firmware

+## Microsoft Windows on NetApp HCI Compute Nodes

+- H410C systems have the ability to configure Intel RSTe with SATA drives.
+Users interested in this option should inquire with their NetApp representative

 ### NetApp H410C